danylaksono/interactive-scenario-modeller/README.md

 # Interactive Scenario Modeller

-A small, extensible scenario modeller library for decarbonisation scenarios.
 This library provides a structured framework to simulate complex decarbonisation interventions (e.g., solar rollouts, energy upgrades) with realistic constraints like budgets, grid capacity, planning rules, and timing.
 It enables real-time decision-making with immediate feedback on complex trade-offs.

-Example: Local Authority Housing Decarbonisation
+Example: Local Authority Housing Decarbonisation.

 A council needs to retrofit 10,000 social housing units with heat pumps but faces constraints:
 - £50M budget over 5 years
 - Grid capacity limits in certain districts